 But what if you do not feel like you can fulfill all PayFac-specific requirements all at once?
-Well, you can start with white-label PayFac model.
+Well, you can start with the white-label PayFac model.
 (PayFac in the box, virtual PayFac, managed PayFac are other names for similar try-it-before-buy-it solutions).
-The major benefits of white-label PayFac model are: less responsibility and significantly lower upfront costs.
+The major benefits of white-label PayFac model are less responsibility and significantly lower upfront costs.
 (Well, you are not obliged to turn your mountain cottage into a five-star hotel in one go, right?)
 White-label PayFac solutions are offered by some modern platforms, such as UniPay Gateway.

 Naturally, these are just the most general conceptual points, related to becoming a PayFac for SaaS platforms.
 If you need more specific information regarding your particular case, you are welcome to consult payment experts at UniPayGateway.com.